dtran08/MPV_MAL/README.md

 -Assuming that your anime files have accurate naming conventions similar/same to the MAL database, the API will add the *first* result found on its search query to your account, as well as the amount of episodes watched.

 Please note that this is still a work in progress and may not function the way it should 100% of the time!

+Planned Features:
+-Make this thing less of a hassle to use
+-Figure out how to automatically grab the access token (so the user doesn't have to copy/paste it into the terminal on setup) -Create json format for client ID and client secret -Automatically drop the `save.lua` script into the user's mpv config path